 Understanding these terms took me a while as well.
 So, I took a stab at trying to make this as simple as possible for you. 🙂

-Term “cruelty-free” means that the products manufactured or developed by methods that do not involve experimentation or testing on animals.
+Term “cruelty-free” means that beauty/cosmetic products are manufactured or developed by methods that do not involve experimentation or testing on animals.

 Simply put, “cruelty-free” ~ “not tested on animals”.

 This does NOT mean, that it doesn’t contain animal ingredients.

 Term “Vegan” simply means the product doesn’t have any animal ingredients.

 Many traditional ingredients within skincare products are derived from animals.
 This list includes but not limited to Beeswax, collagen, lanolin, keratin, honey, hyaluronic acid, elastin, squalene, stearic acid, and silk.